+* M = Mandatory, O = optional

-Checklist part B: Requirements on the MRPI®/EPD certificate
+Checklist part B: Requirements on the MRPI®-EPD certificate

-In principle there are 4 types of EPD the client can choose.
+In principle there are 4 types of MRPI®-EPD the manufacturer can choose.
 These are described in detail in section 2.3.
-MRPI®-EPD+ (includes toxicity indicators: HTP, FAETP, MAEThe verification for all types certificates is essentially the same.
+The verification for all types certificates is essentially the same.
 For the MRPI®-EPD certificate for the Dutch market also the toxicity indicators must be verified.